bigcurl/journal/README.md

-    --start-next-monday   Start generation on the next Monday (instead of the day after last entry) --dry-run             Print planned dates, do not write --list-sets           List available sets and exit
+    --start-next-monday   Start generation on the next Monday (instead of the day after last entry) --dry-run             Print planned dates, do not write --list-sets           List available sets and exit -h, --help                Print help
-    --export FORMAT       Output format: md or pdf (default: md; requires --file for pdf) --delete-md           Delete the intermediate .md when --export pdf (default: keep) --pandoc PATH         Path to pandoc executable (defaults to first found in PATH) -h, --help                Print help
 ```